-Ozocubu's Armour is a level 3 Charms/Ice Magic spell which increases your AC by a significant amount, but increases your movement delay by 1 while active.
-The duration and size of this AC boost is dependent upon your spellpower, as shown below:
+Ozocubu's Armour is a level 3 Charms/Ice Magic spell which can greatly increase your AC, provided the player remain stationary.
+The duration and size of this AC boost (which stacks with Ice Form) is shown below:

 Normal AC Boost: 5 + 4 * (Spellpower/50) AC.
 (Max 13)